sergiogcx/cityofaustin/README.md

    The offset is directly the SQL query offset based on the imposed limit of 20 (ie SELECT ...
 LIMIT 20 OFFSET 0)
     ```
-- **Next Five Trips** This implements the functionality of the first challenge "List the next five trips arriving at a particular stop.
+- **Next Five Trips** This implements the functionality of the second extra-credit challenge "List the next five trips arriving at a particular stop.
 Specify the stop_id and time.
 You can fetch this data by querying stops.txt, stop_times.txt, and trips.txt"
 	- URI:
 		-  [https://api.qudrio.com/v1/routes/nextfive/{stop_id}/{time}](https://api.qudrio.com/v1/routes/nextfive)
     - Use Example: